 “Research shows that different emotions are associated with different forms of breathing, and so changing how we breathe can change how we feel.
 For example, when you feel joy, your breathing will be regular, deep, and slow.
 If you feel anxious or angry, your breathing will be irregular, short, fast, and shallow.
 When you follow breathing patterns associated with different emotions, you’ll actually begin to feel those corresponding emotions.”

 3. Better immunity and deep breathing benefits

 According to the Oxford Dictionary, it is “the ability of an organism to resist a particular infection or toxin by the action of specific antibodies or sensitized white blood cells.”

 Deep breathing brings more oxygen into your system.
 When your blood is fully oxygenated, it carries and absorbs nutrients and vitamins more efficiently.
-With cleaner blood, your body builds immunity which makes it harder for sickness, viruses and illnesses to stay put in your system.
+With cleaner blood, your body builds immunity which makes it harder for sickness, viruses, and illnesses to stay put in your system.

 4. Releasing toxins from the body

-Deep breathing benefits through exhale of toxins
+Deep breathing benefits through the exhale of toxins